This post was last updated on 25 July 2014

 - All Gallery shortcode examples given below have extra spaces added around the brackets to avoid inadvertently displaying a Gallery where none is intended.

 UPDATE-November 29th, 2012: Ahead of the release of standalone WordPress 3.5 next week, the new Media Manager has been introduced to WordPress.com users.
 There are significant changes to both media insertion and Gallery creation.
 You can read more about it in the official announcement.
-This FAQ has been updated accordingly and “Gallery-A Demo Blog” is in the process of being updated.
+Both this FAQ and “Gallery-A Demo Blog” have been updated.

 UPDATE-November 9, 2011: WordPress.com implements the Photo Carousel, which displays your Gallery images in a lightbox-style image viewer.
 This is now the default display behavior for all images displayed in a Gallery, including all existing Galleries.
 More info can be found on Gallery: A Demo Blog.
 As of July 12, 2012 the Photo Carousel is available to both WordPress.com and WordPress.org/JetPack users.